 Communication includes both oral and written information and instructions for the management of the rehabilitation process.
 Encouragement for their efforts indicates your attentiveness and concern for their well-being and successful return to the sport.

-Setting goals with the athlete is also important in the recovery process as it gives them a buy in to the program.
+Setting goals with the athlete are also important in the recovery process as it gives them a buy into the program.
 They now have control over their future and a mutual understanding of the importance of how these goals fit into the large scheme of the training.
 Coach and athlete should have the same goals, if not the coach will have to reach a consensus on them to proceed or failure will result.
 Monitoring of the goals and recording progress at each stage of the training is a roadmap that can be referred to as the journey continues.
 Each objective reached along the way is positive reinforcement that the program is working, and that progress is being made by the athlete.

 Support throughout the entire rehabilitation period comes from a variety of sources, family, friends, teammates, church, athlete training partners and you, their coach.
 Positive comments about the progress and the recovery will help the athlete reach their goals faster.